FelixNeutatz/2048_M-A-Star/README.md

 By increasing the depth (level) of the A* search tree the classification can be improved, but it needs much more time, too.

 But level=2 is enough to win 100% of all games!
+In average the algorithm needs 949 rounds to reach the 2048 tile.

 The biggest tile value which was achieved by looking 2 steps (levels) ahead was 32768!